WICG/manifest-incubations/launch_handler-explainer.md

   Both `route_to_client` and `navigate_client` also accept a list of values, the first valid value will be used.

-  Example manifest that choses to receive all app launches as LaunchQueue events in existing windows:
+  Example manifest that choses to receive all app launches as events in existing web app windows:
   ```json
   {
     "name": "Example app",